DiamondJack/CCPC2018QHD/day1/perfect/statement/en.md

 Now you are given an **unrooted** tree, and you should answer these questions:

-* Is it possible to assign it a root, such that the tree becomes $k$-perfect for some positive integer $k$?
+* Is it possible to assign it a root, so that the tree becomes $k$-perfect for some positive integer $k$?
-* If possible, what is the minimal possible $k$?
+* If possible, what is the minimal $k$?

 {{ s('input format') }}